munozsophia/waph-munozsa/labs/lab2/README.md

 ## The Lab's Overview

 For Lab2 there were two tasks.
 Task 1 has two parts.
 Part `a` was creating webpages with the basic HTML tags.
 The webpage implemented used basic HTML tags with forms and an adjusted image.
-For Part `b`, I used simple JavaScript code within the HTML file to
+For Part `b`, I used simple JavaScript code within the HTML file to implement and show the Date and Email when clicked by the user.
+And a digit and analog clock was also integrated into the webpage.

+Task 2 has four parts.
+Part `a` was implementing Ajax GET requests and keypress logging.
+Part `b` was implementing CSS with a class in JavaScript.
+There are three types of CSS implementation \(inline, internal, external).
+For Part `c`, I implemented jQuery Ajax GET and POST requests to `echo.php` using the existing class for the button and adding functions for each request.
+For Part `d`, I integrated Web APIs with Ajax and fetch\().

-Outcomes I learned from this lab were
+Outcomes I learned from this lab were a great amount of Front-End Web Development that will definitely be useful for Project 1.
+I also learned about how integrating Ajax asynchronously supports better performance in data handling.

 Lab2 Folder: [https://github.com/munozsophia/waph-munozsa/tree/main/labs/lab2](https://github.com/munozsophia/waph-munozsa/tree/main/labs/lab2).